How To Stop Fighting With Your Husband In 2023 (5 Best Ways)

-It’s called a reflective response.
+It’s called a thoughtful response.

-The worst thing that you can do is to yell back at them, not letting them speak and get their feelings out.
+The worst thing you can do is yell back at them, not letting them speak and get their feelings out.
 Because if you do that, the issue will come up again.
 Over and over and over.

 #4 – Try to remember that we are all only human.

 We all make mistakes.
-More often than not our troublesome actions are not a reflection of our feelings about someone but are the result of a variety of things (time, motivation, energy level, distractions) that all work together and create a situation that isn’t ideal.
+More often than not, our troublesome actions are not a reflection of our feelings about someone but are the result of a variety of things (time, motivation, energy level, distractions) that all work together and create a situation that isn’t ideal.

 #5 – Be ready to say sorry and to forgive.